Effun-141/Effun-141.github.io/_posts/2023-10-01-Design of a Navigation and Localization System for an Autonomous Harvesting Robot in a Simulated Farmland Environment.md

 ---
 layout: post
-title:  "Create AP theme"
+title:  "Design of a Navigation and Localization System for an Autonomous Harvesting Robot in a Simulated Farmland Environment"
-info: "Create About/Portfolio theme" tech : "ruby, jekyll"
+info: "Solve the problem of static reliance, improve the performance of visual SLAM system" tech : "Outcomes:"
-type: Toy
+type: Academic research
 ---

 ## Create AP theme